martinapugliese/doodling-data-cards/README.md

 Can we measure natural language, can we quantify it?
 Can we also compare different natural languages, say English and Spanish?

+## Sport

+Data about some sports.
+Whether stuff I've done or someone else or international events.

+### Football

+#### World Cup

+Data and work about the FIFA world cups.

 ## Stack Overflow tags

 If we fetch some data about question tags on Stack Overflow, what patterns do we see?